Transcendental Meditation vs Mindfulness: Practical Differences, Benefits, and Fit

 Best Fit for Transcendental Meditation vs Mindfulness Practice Styles

-The best fit depends on structure, access, and how you want the practice to show up outside the session.
-Some people want one repeated routine.
-Others want skills they can use when shoulders drop after an exhale at a desk or when a conversation gets tense.
+The better fit depends on how much structure you want, what instruction you can access, and whether you want the practice to travel beyond the formal session.
+Some people appreciate one repeated routine.
+Others prefer a skill they can use when soup is simmering, a racing heartbeat shows up, or a tense conversation needs a steadier pace.

 Best for TM